On the minimum spin period of accreting pulsars: Introduction

 \section{Introduction}

 Accreting neutron stars in low-mass X-ray binary (LMXB) systems rotate very rapidly as indicated by accretion-powered millisecond X-ray pulsars \citep[AMXPs;][]{pat21,dis22} and nuclear-powered burst oscillations \citep{wat12,bha22}.
-The spin frequencies of these objects are clustered within a narrow range $\nu \simeq 182-620~{\rm Hz}$ \citep[e.g.][]{pat10,pap+11b,pap+14} with a cut-off frequency at
+The spin frequencies of these objects are clustered within the range $\nu \simeq 182-620~{\rm Hz}$ \citep[e.g.][]{pat10,pap+11b,pap+14} and a Bayesian analysis on the spin distribution of known AMXPs yields a cut-off frequency at